-As a business coach and marketing strategist I am committed to seeking knowledge and staying on top of trends and contemporary information to keep my business up to date and to providing my clients what they need to grow.
+As a business and communication strategist, I am committed to seeking knowledge and staying on top of trends and contemporary information to keep my business up to date and to provide my clients with what they need to grow.

-I am shocked and immediately turned off by the use of profanity and crass language presenters, webinar leader and authors are using in their words.
-Privately I use profanity, probably too much and I work on this all of the time, but never publicly.
-I also find it disappointing thinking that we are tuning in to the webinar/podcast to be educated, when in fact the first 15 minutes is spent telling me what I am going to learn; the learning is minimal and the selling is intense.
-The idea of being a high level edu-preneur and making an impact is compelling to me.
+I am shocked and immediately turned off by the profanity, and crass language presenters, webinar leaders, and authors use in their words.
+Privately I use profanity, probably too much, and I work on this all of the time, but never publicly.
+I also find it disappointing thinking that we are tuning in to the webinar/podcast to be educated when the first 15 minutes tell me what I will learn; the learning is minimal, and the selling is intense.
+The idea of being a high-level edu-preneur and making an impact is compelling to me.

 “ICK”, I don’t like it.

-I also walked into a business expo to hear a keynote standing in front of 100 attendees and she was talking about the difficulties of growing a business as she spoke into the microphone and said, ” its f ‘n hard.”
+I also walked into a business expo to hear a keynote standing in front of 100 attendees she was talking about the difficulties of growing a business as she spoke into the microphone and said, “it’s f ‘n hard.”
 OMG!

-I believe that having S*** and F***in your presentations, calling other people names or labeling is wrong and unappealing and lowers professionalism and is actually disrespectful to the listener.
+I believe that having S*** and F***in your presentations, calling other people names or labeling is wrong and unappealing, lowers professionalism, and is disrespectful to the listener.